• Wineglasses and Tulip Champagne Glass, Kennedy Administration, White House Collection

 This glassware was possibly part of a 425 piece service that President Andrew Jackson may have ordered for the White House from Bakewell, Page & Bakewell in 1829.
 The pieces displayed here include a wine glass, a celery glass, and a water bottle.
 Each piece is etched with grapes and grapevines, as well as a design inspired by the Great Seal, with an eagle standing atop a shield holding arrows and an olive branch, although the shield in this design contains stars in the chief which are not present in either the Great Seal or the presidential arms.
 The patterned service purportedly remained in use until President Franklin Pierce bought a new service in 1853, though scholarship contends the service may have been made as recently as the early 1850s.

-• Green Glass and Bronze Inkwell
+• Green Glass and Bronze Inkwell, White House Collection

 Unknown